erdincka/ezmeral-demo-kvm-shell/README.md

 #### Create Bridge for gateway public interface
 This is an important step to be completed, and there are so many ways to configure networking on KVM hosts.
 You are expected to create a bridge interface before proceeding with the rest of this guide.
+This script uses SRIOV passthrough.
+Might need updates for other use cases.
 Ref: https://wiki.libvirt.org/page/Networking

 ### Collect and customize